Writing Formulas for Compounds Chart for Discussion Question

 Steps to Create a Writing Formulas for Compounds Chart

 Creating an effective chart for discussing formula writing requires careful planning.
 The first step is to define the scope of the chart.
 Should it focus solely on ionic compounds, or should it include covalent and polyatomic ion-based formulas?
-Day to day, for a comprehensive discussion, it is advisable to cover all major categories.
+Still, for a comprehensive discussion, it is advisable to cover all major categories.
 Next, organize the chart into sections that align with the key concepts of formula writing.
 This might include columns for the compound name, chemical formula, type of compound (ionic or covalent), and the reasoning behind the formula.

-- For ionic compounds, the sum of the charges must equal zero. - For covalent compounds, prefixes like "di-" or "tri-" indicate the number of atoms.
+- For covalent compounds, prefixes like "di-" or "tri-" indicate the number of atoms.

 - Polyatomic ions (like sulfate, NO₃⁻) are treated as single units.